A company without good employees is destine to fail. At McCormick Ambulance, we believe that our employees are our most valuable asset.

 Can you walk into your bosses or owners office at any time unannounced to have any issues addressed?

 Do your supervisors routinely buy you lunch?

-Does your company hand out free baseball tickets or take you to motocross events?
+Does your company hand out free baseball and concert tickets or take you to motocross events?

 Do you get a birthday card with a gift every year?

 Do you ever get a gas or gift card in addition to overtime for picking up an extra shift?

 Do you spend most of your time between calls at your station as opposed to shift posting or sitting in your ambulance?